-Telemetry has two suites of unittests:
+Telemetry has two suites of unit tests:

 These are functional tests that do not depend on performance.

 - Is there a native stack?
-Since these tests interact with a lot of recorded real world content, they unintentionally end up serving as integration tests which frequently uncover chromium crashes.
-If you see a native crash stack (after a TabCrashException or BrowserGoneException), this is guaranteed to be a chrome issue.
+Since these tests interact with a lot of recorded real world content, they unintentionally end up serving as integration tests which frequently uncover Chromium crashes.
+If you see a native crash stack (after a TabCrashException or BrowserGoneException), this is guaranteed to be a browser issue.
 Usually scanning the change log for patches that touch files that show up in the stack will point to the culprit to revert.

 - Is there a timeout?
 These could go either way and are tricky to diagnose, move on to local diagnostics.

 - Build a version of chrome in which it fails.
 Can build chrome, chrome_shell_apk, etc. Telemetry itself requires no build targets.

 $ catapult/telemetry/run_tests <test> --browser=<browser> --chrome-root=<path to chromium src/ dir>

 as a “wildcard” by matching the sub string "BrowserTest".